Ioannis-Laventzakis/expense-tracker-application/README2.0.md

 | `/expenses/new`| POST   | Create a new expense              |
 | `/expenses/all`| GET    | List all expenses                 |

-## Testing
-- Manual testing of the services and features has been conducted.
-- All custom operations are tested for correctness.

 ## Setup Instructions
 1. **Clone the Repository**:
     ```bash